AdobeDocs/experience-platform.en/help/observability/alerts/overview.md

 # Alerts overview

-Adobe Experience Platform Observability Insights allows you to configure and manage alerts based on selected Observability metrics.
+Adobe Experience Platform Observability Insights allows you to receive and manage alerts based on specific Observability metrics.
 When a certain set of conditions in your Platform operations is reached (such as a potential problem when the system breaches a threshold), Observability Insights can deliver alert messages to all users in your organization who have opted in to receiving them.
 These messages repeat over a pre-defined time interval until the alert has been resolved.

 This document provides an overview of alerts in Adobe Experience Platform, including the structure of how alert rules are defined.